Google Rating

 single_tooth_implant_surbiton

-Post by : Dr Keiron Thompson BDS GDC No. 228585 | 18 August 2020
+Post by : Dr Keiron Thompson BDS GDC No. 228585 | 22 September 2025

 Almost everyone will lose at least one adult tooth by the time they are a senior.
-Many might think that this is only a cosmetic issue, but failing to replace a missing or extracted tooth can result in a myriad of other issues.
-For patients who have recently lost a tooth or will need to have a tooth extracted in the near future, single-tooth dental implants are one of the most effective and safe options for restoring your smile.
+Many might think that this is only a cosmetic issue, but failing to replace a missing tooth or extracted tooth can result in a myriad of other issues, both functional and health-related.
+Gaps left by missing teeth can lead to surrounding teeth shifting out of alignment, creating bite problems and uneven wear on other teeth.
+This can also increase your risk of developing jaw joint disorders and chronic discomfort when eating or speaking.

-Your Mouth After Losing a Tooth
+What Happens to Your Mouth After Losing a Tooth?

 What are Dental Implants?